puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 # Create a pull request from `solve_issue_123` into `production`
 ```

-This method involves more work as a PR will need to be made and additional branches will need to be made, but this is the cleanest method and the easiest to revert should something go wrong.
+This method involves more work as a PR needs to be made and additional branches also need to be made, but this is the cleanest method and the easiest to revert should something go wrong.

 ### Create a PR from `future_production` into `production`